MatuaDoc/OnslowCollege.github.io/13dtc/compsci/fl_fsm.md

 An **accepting state** is a state where the machine produces a correct output.
 It's called the *accepting* state because if the last input puts the machine in this state, the input is accepted — it follows the rules.
 If the last input puts the machine in any other state, the input is rejected — it does *not* follow the rules.

-A basic finite state machine can only have one accepting state.
-This rule is sufficient for our purposes.
+A basic finite state machine can have many accepting states.
+If the machine finishes processing on **any** of the accepting states, the input is considered valid.

 For this machine, we can also treat the start state as the accepting state — after all, a valid number ends with a digit.